Umm el-Jimal: Late Roman

-Everything changed after the rebellion led by Queen Zenobia of Palmyra in AD 275.
+Everything changed after the rebellion led by Queen Zenobia of Palmyra in 275.
 The local people were no longer allowed to govern themselves, but had to submit to harsh foreign rule.
 Due to its location on the fringe of the Empire, Umm el-Jimal became a military outpost complete with a garrison and a new Tetrarchic-era fort.
 As Roman imperial power began to diminish, this earlier castellum lost its military function, and Umm el-Jimal gradually transformed from a military station to a civilian town.
 Paradoxically, from the point of view of the local Arab residents of the Hauran, this change may have been viewed as liberation rather than decline.

 Byzantine

-The Roman provincial administrators were replaced by Byzantine rulers in the fifth century.
+The Roman provincial administrators were replaced by Byzantine rulers in the 5th century.
 One of the rulers, Dux Pelagius, built smaller military quarters.
 These quarters were the later castellum, which is now known as the Barracks.
 As the local population gradually converted to Christianity the town reemerged as a prosperous agricultural and trading community.
 The 150 houses still standing today were constructed in this period, the fifth and sixth centuries.
 In the sixth century there was an explosion of church construction, 15 of which can still be seen today.
 The population continued to grow, reaching an estimated 6,000 inhabitants.
 In the seventh century, however, power of the region was ceded to the Islamic Umayyad Empire.